by Tom Allen

 Retention figures alone should not be treated as gospel.
 While a customer retention figure indicates whether customers are remaining loyal, it won’t tell you if customers are paying more or less each month.
 Similarly, while a revenue retention figure reveals if customers are upgrading or downgrading (therefore paying more or less) it won’t touch on whether the overall number of customers is declining.

 Ultimately, what becomes acceptable as a metric depends on a number of factors unique to the target company.
 Understanding unit metrics such as those outlined above provides acquirers with a clear picture of whether a company is making money.
 This is fundamental to arriving at an appropriate valuation and fosters prudent due diligence even if a SaaS company boasts massive headline growth.
+Consequently, customer churn should be towards the top of any due diligence checklist for companies looking to make an acquisition in the SaaS space.

 The Power of Unit Economics